Everything is a pointer perspective

 int* b = a;

-= new int(2);
+a = new int(2);

-a << *b << endl; // prints 1 cout
+cout << *b << endl; // prints 12 Reassignment of object properties

 # notice this doesnt cause mutation since we assign WHOLE objects